-The skin lesion is then shaved off using a blade.

-The wound surface is then cauterized with an electrosurgical unit (Hyfrecator / Cautery) to stop any bleeding.
+The skin lesion is then 'scraped' or 'scooped' off using a curette.
+The wound surface is then cauterised with an electrosurgical unit (Hyfrecator / Cautery) to stop any bleeding.

 A small dressing will be applied before you leave the department.

 Risks of the Procedure Scarring